 10 Bodyweight Exercises You Need To Master

 Before learning to master any other fitness tool, you need to master the one you already have: your own bodyweight!
-Training using just your bodyweight is not only convenient, but it also prepares you for external resistance later on.
+Training using just your body weight is not only convenient but also prepares you for external resistance later on.

 Master These 10 Bodyweight Exercises

 Between kids, work, obligations, and personal time, life can get busy!
 And sometimes that means gym time gets pushed aside.